-Pursuant to Section 11.3(a) of the CAT NMS Plan, FINRA filed a separate proposed rule change to establish fees assessed to Industry Members, payable to Consolidated Audit Trail, LLC, related to reasonably budgeted CAT costs for the period of July 16, 2024 through December 31, 2024.
-See File No. SR-FINRA-2024-011.
+Pursuant to Section 11.3(a) of the CAT NMS Plan, FINRA filed a separate proposed rule change to establish fees assessed to Industry Members, payable to Consolidated Audit Trail, LLC, related to the recovery of approximately one-half of the reasonably budgeted CAT costs for the period of January 1, 2025 through December 31, 2025.
+See File No. SR-FINRA-2024-023.
 Unless otherwise specified, capitalized terms used in this rule filing are defined as set forth in the CAT NMS Plan and FINRA Rule 6800 Series (Consolidated Audit Trail Compliance Rule).
 FINRA has filed the proposed rule change for immediate effectiveness.
 The effective date and the implementation date will be the date of filing.
 3. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change (a) Purpose Background On July 11, 2012, the Commission adopted Rule 613 of Regulation NMS, which required the self-regulatory organizations to submit a national market system ("NMS") plan to create, implement and maintain a consolidated audit trail that would capture customer and order event information for orders in NMS securities across all markets, from the time of order inception through routing, cancellation, modification, or execution.3 On November 15, 2016, the Commission approved the CAT NMS Plan.4 Under the CAT NMS Plan, the Operating Committee has the discretion to establish funding for Consolidated Audit Trail, LLC ("CAT LLC") to operate the CAT, including establishing fees for Industry Members to be assessed by CAT LLC that would be implemented on behalf of CAT LLC by the Participants.5 The Operating Committee adopted a revised funding model to fund the CAT ("CAT Funding Model") and, on September 6, 2023, the Commission approved the CAT Funding Model, after concluding See Securities Exchange Act Release No. 67457 (July 18, 2012), 77 FR 45722 (August 1, 2012).
 See Securities Exchange Act Release No. 79318 (November 15, 2016), 81 FR 84696 (November 23, 2016) ("CAT NMS Plan Approval Order").
 5 See Section 11.1(b) of the CAT NMS Plan. that the model was reasonable and that it satisfied the requirements of Section 11A of the Exchange Act and Rule 608 thereunder.6 The CAT Funding Model provides a framework for the recovery of the costs to create, develop, and maintain the CAT, including providing a method for allocating costs to fund the CAT among Participants and Industry Members.
 The CAT Funding Model establishes two categories of fees: (1) CAT fees assessed by CAT LLC and payable by certain Industry Members to recover a portion of historical CAT costs previously paid by the Participants; and (2) CAT fees assessed by CAT LLC and payable by Participants and Industry Members to fund Prospective CAT Costs, i.e., costs not previously paid by the Participants.
-With respect to CAT fees implemented to fund Prospective CAT Costs, to date, the CAT Operating Committee has established CAT Fee 2024-1 to implement fees payable by Industry Members regarding reasonably budgeted Prospective CAT Costs for the period July 16, 2024 through December 31, 2024 ("Budgeted CAT Costs 2024-1").
-Consistent with the Plan, the Operating Committee has also established fees payable to CAT LLC by the Participants to collect the Participants' designated portion of Budgeted See Securities Exchange Act Release No. 98290 (September 6, 2023), 88 FR 62628 (September 12, 2023) ("CAT Funding Model Approval Order").
+With respect to CAT fees implemented to fund Prospective CAT Costs, the CAT Operating Committee has established CAT Fee 2025-1 to implement fees payable by Industry Members to recover approximately one-half of the reasonably budgeted Prospective CAT Costs for the period January 1, 2025 through December 31, 2025 ("Budgeted CAT Costs 2025-1").
+Consistent with the Plan, the Operating Committee See Securities Exchange Act Release No. 98290 (September 6, 2023), 88 FR 62628 (September 12, 2023) ("CAT Funding Model Approval Order").

 7 See Section 11.3(b) of the CAT NMS Plan.
 8 See Section 11.3(a) of the CAT NMS Plan.